MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/enable-instant-visibility-protection-and-governance-actions-for-your-apps.md

 ---
 # required metadata

-title: Deploy app connectors | Microsoft Docs
+title: Connect apps | Microsoft Docs
-description: This topic describes the process for enabling API connectors to apps in your organization's cloud.
+description: This topic describes the process for connecting apps with API connectors to apps in your organization's cloud.
 keywords:
 author: rkarlin
 ms.author: rkarlin